Bikeman868/NPL/docs/OOP_COMPARISON.md

 Immutability has many advantages.
 One of the major benefits that you will notice if you are comming from an OOP backround is that you don't have to make assumptions about the program state.
 Many of the bugs that get introduced into OOP programs come from false assumptions about the state of an object.
 You can get coverage reports from unit tests that ensure all code paths were followed, but what about all possible internal states of the object?

+So, what about that compiler we wanted to write?
+In this case the state of the compiler should be contained in a message, and the message should be passed around between processes.
+Each time we add to the compiler's model of the application it is compiling, we need to replace part of the model with a new, updated, version.
+If we use references (as per the list of sub-lists example above) then the operations of adding new identifiers, fixing up references and everything else the compiler has to do can all be done efficiently and immutably.

+If you are still not convinced, there are a number of programmers that have written real-time games with a functional programming language - for example [Purely Functional Retrogames](https://prog21.dadgum.com/23.html).
+I am not advocating writing a real-time game in a functional programming language, personally I would use Rust, but it does demonstrate that functional programming can be efficient even for applications with a lot of state.

 ## Encapsulation